Posterior vitreous detachment

 Posterior vitreous detachment (PVD) is a change in your eye which does not normally cause sight loss.
 It is very common and most of us will develop it at some point in our lives.

-As you get older the various structures that make up your eye change; this includes the vitreous gel.
+As you get older the various structures that make up your eye change; this includes your vitreous gel.
 The vitreous is made up mainly of water and collagen and it has a stiff, jelly-like consistency.
 As you age the vitreous becomes more watery, less jelly-like and isn't able to keep its usual shape.
-As a result, it begins to move away from the retina at the back of the eye towards the centre of the eye.
+As a result, it begins to move away from the retina at the back of the eye towards the centre of your eye.

 Symptoms and diagnosis